Loading...

 Choose Whole Grains

-If you consume grains with your chicken, opt for quinoa or barley, which have a slower impact on blood sugar levels compared to refined grains.
+If you're having grains with your chicken, opt for whole grains like quinoa or barley.
+These options have a slower digestion rate and can help maintain stable blood sugar levels.

 Stay Hydrated